gameblabla/CSE2/README.md

 * Widescreen
 * Vastly-improved fullscreen
 * Window-resizing
-* Smooth sprite movement, through the removal of the design choice that locks sprites to a 320x240 grid when drawn (can be re-enabled by disabling SMOOTH_SPRITE_MOVEMENT)
 * Options menu:
   * Control remapping (keyboard and gamepad)
   * V-sync toggle
   * 60FPS toggle
+  * Option to disable the design choice that locks sprites to a 320x240 grid when drawn, making them move smoother
 * Bugfixes enabled by default

 Also included are enhancements specifically for modders: